-French Department of Justice Monitors 90% of IT System Through a Centreon EMS Centralized Solution to Support Users and Agile Transformation.
+French Department of Justice Monitors 90% of IT System Through a Centreon Centralized Solution to Support Users and Agile Transformation.

 “Since we adopted Centreon, all teams share the same IT monitoring solution and work practices.
 This has enabled us to monitor 90% of the Justice Department’s IT system—helping improve availability.
 As well, as part of our organization’s agile transformation, the new monitoring solution contributed to breaking silos and strengthening communications.
 Synergy and efficiency within our teams have also improved. ” – Nirina Razafimandimby, Deputy Department Head of Operations and Productions, IT Division, French Department of Justice.

 The project in a few words:

 - Modernizing operations at the Department of Justice, within the framework of the digital transformation plan driven by the Minister of justice

 - Dematerializing internal and external processes in order to improve citizens’ access to justice services and facilitate the daily work of public servants

 - Unify and optimize IT operations and work teams through convergent IT tools and practices

 - Implement a new toolset to support the agile transformation of the IT department